Pereskia stenantha: Taxonomy

-The species was first described by Friedrich Ritter in 1979 as Pereskia stenantha.
+The species was first described by Friedrich Ritter in 1979.
 Molecular phylogenetic studies from 2005 onwards suggested that when Pereskia was broadly circumscribed, it was not monophyletic, and consisted of three clades.
 In 2016, the genus Rhodocactus was revived for one of these clades, with P. stenantha included as R. stenanthus.
+In 2025, a major study of the phylogenomics and classification of cacti by De Vos et al. did not recognize Rhodocactus, based on sparse taxon sampling.
+As of April 2026, Plants of the World Online agreed, accepting Rhodocactus stenanthus as a synonym of Pereskia stenantha.

 Distribution and habitat

-Rhodocactus stenanthus is native to northeast and southeast Brazil.
+Pereskia stenantha is native to northeast and southeast Brazil.
 In the state of Bahia, it occurs in caatinga (subtropical and tropical dry shrubland) at altitudes of about 400–600 m.

 Conservation

-Rhodocactus bahiensis has been assessed as Least Concern, with no major threats. is a common species with a stable population trend and regenerates well after disturbance.
+Pereskia stenantha has been assessed as Least Concern, with no major threats. is a common species with a stable population trend and regenerates well after disturbance.

 Uses

-In the areas where it grows, local people may plant Rhodocactus stenanthus in hedges.
+In the areas where it grows, local people may plant Pereskia stenantha in hedges.